-For this couple, the saying rings true that when you find ‘the one’, you just know – so no need to wait.
-6 months after they first met, he put a ring on ‘it’, and 2 months later, he sealed the deal.
+For this couple, the saying rings true that when you find ‘the one’, you just know – no need to wait.
+Only six months after they first met, he put a ring on ‘it’, and two months later, he sealed the deal.
 Read their wedding story and see pictures below.

 - ALSO: How to Take a Perfect Engagement Ring Selfie for Social Media Announcement

 - Just Engaged?
 Pre-Wedding Planning Quiz for Couples